houneTeam/HouneGenerativeTool/README.md

 2. After installation, download the required model by running the command: `ollama run llama3.1` in the terminal.
 3. Locate the Python executable used by Blender, typically found at `\3.6\python\bin\python.exe`.
 4. Use this Python executable to install all the necessary libraries.
 Open a command prompt or terminal and navigate to the Blender Python
-'python.exe -m pip install ollama'
+`python.exe -m pip install ollama`
 5. Download this repository as a ZIP file.
 6. Open Blender, go to `Edit > Preferences > Add-ons`.
 7. Click `Install` and select the downloaded ZIP file.